Low Blood Sugar (Hypoglycemia)

 - endocrine disorders, such as adrenal gland deficiency

 Blood glucose meters are used to test blood sugar levels and will tell you if your level is below 70 mg/dL.

 If you do not have a blood sugar testing machine on hand and are experiencing signs or symptoms of low blood sugar, those symptoms may be enough to diagnose low blood sugar.
 But do not rely solely on this self-diagnosis unless you must.

 Symptoms of low blood sugar usually get worse if they are left untreated.
 Make an appointment to see a healthcare professional—this is the only way to figure out what is causing your symptoms.

 When your blood sugar levels are too low, eating something with carbohydrates can help.

 If you have diabetes, try to keep high-carbohydrate snacks on hand.
-The American Diabetes Associations recommend that your snack has at least 15 to 20 grams of carbohydrates (National Institutes of Health).
-For example:
+The American Diabetes Association recommends that your snack have at least 15 grams of carbohydrates (National Institutes of Health).

 You also can take glucose tablets.
-These are available without prescription.
+These are available without a prescription.

-Regularly checking your blood sugar levels can help you intervene before your blood sugar drops dangerously low.
-Talk to your doctor about how often you should check your blood sugar.
-You may need to check it at different times or more often.
+Regularly checking your blood sugar level can help you keep it in your target range.
+Talk to your doctor about when and how often you should check your blood sugar.

-If you have had low-blood sugar episodes in the past, you may wish to check your blood sugar levels before driving (or operating other types of machinery).
-Have a snack before leaving your home or if your blood sugar levels are less than 100 mg/dL.
+If you have had low blood sugar episodes in the past, you may wish to check your blood sugar levels before driving (or operating other types of machinery).
+Consider having a snack before you leave your home or if your blood sugar levels are less than 100 mg/dL.